SolidGuides.com may get a commission when you buy through links on our website. Read More.

 Tortuga Setout Divide is for light packers.
 It features an expandable main compartment and a mesh sleeve on one side.
 You can fit clothes for up to five days of travel when the compartment is fully expanded.
 It has a buckled compression strap to help pack more in the available space.

 As always, Tortuga has an exceptional tech pocket.
 In this pocket, it has separate sleeves for your notebooks, pens, passports, and other documents.
 The laptop pocket can fit a 15-inch laptop, a 9.7-inch tablet, and their chargers.
-And for those items you want to access quickly, it has a pocket on the front panel and another on the hip belt that is great for quick grabs.
+If you need to access items quickly, you can keep them in a pocket on the front panel, or in the one on the hip belt.

 We like that the laptop compartment is at the rear.
 It utilizes a suspension system that ensures it does not fall to the bottom of the pack or be too close to the sides.

-With the Setout Divide, you still get an expandable water bottle pocket that will fit different-sized bottles.
+With the Setout Divide, you get an expandable water bottle pocket that will fit different-sized bottles.

 Since it does not have a rain cover and the zippers are not waterproof, the laptop compartment will not be safe in the rain.